antonyj453/DLT/README.md

     print(load_info)
 ```

-* To Request data from the WeatherAPI.com, Replace the definition of the weatherapi_resource function definition in the
+* To Request data from the WeatherAPI.com, replace the definition of the weatherapi_resource function definition in the
   weatherapi.py pipeline script with a call to the WeatherAPI.com API:

   ```